What are Artform Boards?

 - Joanna Besley – Joanna played a key role in the development of the Cairns Museum and Yarrila Place in Coffs Harbour, two of Australia's most exciting new regional cultural landmarks.
 With a rich career spanning curatorial, academic, and leadership roles across museums and galleries in NSW and Queensland, she brings a deep understanding of exhibition planning, collection management, and public programming, while championing the social and community impact of the sector.

-- John Petersen – John is renowned for his leadership of multicultural museums, including as CEO of Multicultural Museums Victoria and the inaugural Director of the NSW Migration Heritage Centre.
-With over two decades of experience across key heritage institutions and community-driven projects, he has shaped national cultural landscapes and led significant research and consulting efforts in areas ranging from digital collections to movable heritage.
+- John Petersen – John is a professional historian known for his leadership of multicultural museums and Not for Profits, including as CEO and Company Secretary of Multicultural Museums Victoria Limited and as the inaugural Director of the NSW Migration Heritage Centre, Powerhouse Museum.
+With three decades of experience across state and national heritage institutions and community-driven projects in NSW's rural and regional areas in partnership with local government museums and galleries, he has led collections research and consulting efforts in diverse areas ranging from significance assessment, queer, migrant and refugee heritage, house museums, digital collections, archives to movable heritage.

 - Leann Meiers – Bringing over 37 years of strategic leadership in the arts, conservation, and education sectors, Leann has shaped key organisations like FORM Dance Projects, UNSW, and the Museum of Applied Arts and Sciences.
 With a strong background in governance, fundraising, and stakeholder engagement, she currently holds influential board roles, including at Australian Vision Research, and has previously served as Director of Development at MAAS.